Which Parent-Baby Group Should You Attend?

 We have also funded portable DVD players and DVDs on the Neonatal Unit, which can offer a vital distraction to siblings during longer hospital visits.
 Just ask your nurse to access any of these items.

 Parking costs should not be a concern when you’re visiting your baby.
 We fund a parking permit for each family on the Neonatal Unit.
 These can be used by a parent or a nominated driver (eg. grandparent).
 If you do not have access to a car, we can fund tickets for buses and Metros.
 Please ask your nurse in order to get the best option for you.
+Our transport scheme is currently generously funded by TT2 the operators of the Tyne Tunnels.

 Here’s some of the topics we hope will be helpful to you.